hitarth-gg/cureit/README.md

 ## Notes:
 - The doctor data in the database is for **testing purposes only**.
 - The **ML model** can map doctors to a **variety of other specializations** beyond those currently available in the database.

+## Patient Dashboard Testing Guide

+- Patients can sign up using their email ID.
+- After email verification, they can log in and follow the booking workflow.
+- Patients can edit their profile details, including name, age, and contact information.
+- They can book, view and cancel appointments from their dashboard.
+- Patients can access their medical history and view prescriptions and doctor's remarks (if any).

 ---